 As a result, there are basically a handful of institutional investment firms whose jobs are to hold onto a diversified portfolio of stocks that represent “the market”.
-This portfolio of stocks includes publicly traded pharmaceutical companies like Pfizer Inc.
+(Here is an interesting side note on power law distributions in passive investing.)
+This portfolio of stocks includes huge, publicly traded pharmaceutical companies like Pfizer Inc.

 BlackRock, for instance, owns about $16 billion of Pfizer stock.
 If Pfizer went to zero—if it bankrupted itself, selflessly producing and distributing vaccines—BlackRock (really its clients) would lose $16 billion.
 BlackRock owns about $2.9 trillion of other stocks; if a coronavirus vaccine allowed businesses to reopen and normal economic life to resume, and as a result those other stocks went up by 1 percent, that would more than make up for bankrupting Pfizer.

 As such, government interventions to nationalize drug companies or impose price caps or suspend patent laws are unnecessary.
 Pfizer’s own large diversified shareholders are already incentivized to ensure COVID-19 vaccines are distributed in a way to ensure the economy experiences a broad recovery.

 Of course, the eagle-eyed reader will readily poke holes in this story.